nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

     S 1 1 2 3 5 5 6 8 9 9 10 E

-This means, the receiver received 8 unique numbers (1, 2, 3, 5, 6, 8, 9 and 10) and 3 duplicates (1, 5 and 9).
+This means the receiver received 8 unique numbers (1, 2, 3, 5, 6, 8, 9 and 10) and 3 duplicates (1, 5 and 9).
 Note that the packet loss is 9 packets out of 20 (45%).
 But with retransmissions, the receiver only lost 2
 numbers out of 9 (it did not receive 4 and 7).
 Let’s call this improved packet loss, the *information loss*.
 So, the information loss with retransmissions is 2/10 or 0.2.
 The first row of the table below is filled based on this example.